buhrmi/buhrmi/README.md

 ## Open source stuff

-The overarching goal of these projects is to enable offline-capable, native-feeling web apps using Ruby on Rails, Inertia, and Svelte.
+For the above startup ideas I am currently looking for a good way to implement offline-capable, native-feeling web apps using my favourite tools: Ruby on Rails on Svelte.
+These days, the Rails community is pushing Hotwire Native to develop native apps.
+Unfortunately, I'm not a fan of HTML-over-the-wire (Hotwire).
+So I'm developing my own open source "dream stack" that does not use Hotwire.
+It consists of these projects:

 ### [Inertia X](https://github.com/buhrmi/inertiax)